-Seven minutes before the Los Angeles Dodgers and San Francisco Giants began their game at AT&T Park, which saw the return of Rich Hill from the 10-day disabled list, Adrian Gonzalez and Logan Forstyhe were underway in their respective rehab assignments with High-A Rancho Cucamonga.
+Seven minutes before the Los Angeles Dodgers and San Francisco Giants began their game at AT&T Park, which saw the return of Rich Hill from the 10-day disabled list, Adrian Gonzalez and Logan Forsythe were underway in their respective rehab assignments with High-A Rancho Cucamonga.

 In Forsythe’s case, it marked a second go-around with the Quakes.
 His previous rehab assignment, needed due to time missed while recovering from a fractured right big toe, was halted because of hamstring tightness.